VandenboschVincent/ICalendarNet/README.md

 ## Available for
 * Net Standard 2.1
-* Net 8.0
+* Net 8.0/9.0/10.0

 ## Roadmap:

  - [x] Serialization
  - [x] Deserialization
  - [x] RFC 5545 compliancy
- - [ ] Make it easier to create/edit occurency
+ - [x] Make it easier to create/edit occurency
- - [ ] Make it easier to create/edit alarms
+ - [x] Make it easier to create/edit alarms
+ - [ ] Timezones fully implemented

 ## How to use: